Kimon Georgiev: The end of the 30s

 Kimon Georgiev was put under police surveillance after the removal from premiership in which he fell into political isolation.
 He still maintained active contacts of Damyan Velchev, members of the Zveno and foreign diplomats and journalists, including Soviet ambassador Fyodor Raskolnikov.

 He gave an interview to the Yugoslav newspaper Pravda in which he rejected the new government's accusations against him and criticized it.
-The previous day, Aleksandar Tsankov was given a similar interview.
+The previous day, Aleksandar Tsankov had given a similar interview.
 On 18 April 1935, he was interned St. Anastasia Island.
 Many ministers resigned, in which the Military Union was stripped from leadership and a cabinet headed by Andrey Toshev was formed.
-The new governmennt began measures to neutralize radical circles within the Military Union, which forced Kimon Georgiev to leave Sofia for Burgas.
+The new government began measures to neutralize radical circles within the Military Union, which forced Kimon Georgiev to leave Sofia for Burgas.
 He was arrested on 2 October in Yambol due to Velchev's coup d'état attempt.
 On 14 October, he was released but only after 3 days he was briefly arrest, but after no evidence founded of him participating in the plot, he was interned in Burgas.
 During the trial of Damyan Velchev, he was active in his support and during his time in prison, Georgiev was his legal guardian.
 Zveno became more closer to the left wing opposition, which is the BZNS and Bulgarian Communist Party.
-Georgiev was constantly monitored by State Security, however he was not completey isolated from ruling circles and public events.
+Georgiev was constantly monitored by State Security, however he was not completely isolated from ruling circles and public events.

 After the parliament was formed, it had to approve the post-coup ordinance-laws, and during the debates the opposition, and especially Dimitar Gichev, harshly criticized Zveno, the Military Union, and Kimon Georgiev personally for their actions after the coup.
 He attempted to defend himself with the pamphlet "My Program", which was, however, seized by the authorities and Georgiev was put on trial, but the case was dropped in 1939.
 Although from 1936 Georgiev and Zveno advocated the restoration of the Tarnovo Constitution, they maintained their foreign policy line.
 In March 1939, he published the pamphlet A View of Our Foreign Policy Situation (the first book of the Brazdy Library), in which he acknowledged Bulgaria's "indisputable rights", but expressed fears of possible international isolation and advocated the preservation of the Bulgarian-Yugoslav Pact of 1937.